BrentAIICT/MSSA-SCA/AzureProjects/AzureProject1.md

 - VNet01
   - IPAddress: 10.1.0.0/16
   - Subnet1: 10.1.0.0/24
+    - Create NSG rule that allows web traffic from VM4 to VM1 and VM2 for http traffic
+    - Create NSG rule that allows web traffic from VM3 to VM2 for http traffic
   - Subnet2: 10.1.1.0/24
+    - Create NSG rule that allows web traffic from VM4 to VM1 and VM2 for http traffic
   - Two Virtual Machines (VM1, VM2)
     - join VM1 to subnet1
     - join VM2 to subnet2